Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: SR fine-tuning scoring and dilation details

 \section{SR fine-tuning scoring and dilation details}

-\Cref{sec:sr-fine-tuning} overviews our fine-tuning process to reduce artifacts of existing SR models. \Cref{fig:fine_tune_examples} shows fine-tuning examples.
+\Cref{sec:sr-fine-tuning} overviews our fine-tuning process to reduce artifacts of existing SR models.
 Here, we provide more details on the pipeline and on the scoring process.

-\Cref{fig:fine_tune} shows our fine-tuning pipeline.
 The input low-resolution image is upscaled with the target SR and RLFN models, and the results are passed to the artifact metric.
 Then, the regions on the target-SR output where the artifacts were detected are replaced with regions from the RLFN output.
 The resulting artificial GT image is then used as a target to fine-tune the target-SR model.

 \Cref{tab:fine-tune-results} in the main section uses several scores to compare fine-tuning results.
 Below are the detailed descriptions of these scores.
 In the following formulas, $A$ represents the set of pixels detected by a metric after fine-tuning, $B$ represents the set of pixels detected by a metric before fine-tuning, and $GT$ represents the set of pixels belonging to the ground-truth artifact mask annotations (from the DeSRA dataset). \begin{itemize} \item $\Delta \text{IoU}$.
 Average reduction of IoU with GT artifact mask: $\frac{\left| B \cap GT \right|}{\left| B \cup GT \right|} - \frac{\left| A \cap GT \right|}{\left| A \cup GT \right|}$. \item $\text{Rem}_{img}$ and $\text{Add}_{img}$, image-wise removal and addition rates.
-The ratio of images where $\left( \left| A \cap B \right| = 0 \right) \wedge \left( \left| B \right| \neq 0 \right)$ determines whether the artifact was removed, and the ratio where $A \cup B > B$ determines whether a new artifact was introduced.
+The ratio of images where $\left( \left| A \cap B \right| = 0 \right) \wedge \left( \left| B \right| \neq 0 \right)$ determines whether the artifact was removed, and the ratio where $\left| A \cup B \right| > \left| B \right|$ determines whether a new artifact was introduced.

 \item $\text{Rem}_{img}$: the image-wise removal rate.
 It represents the percentage of images in test set in which fine-tuning removed artifact regions previously detected.
 The condition for determining whether an artifact was removed is $\left( \left| A \cap B \right| = 0 \right) \wedge \left( \left| B \right| \neq 0 \right)$.
 We add a new condition $\left( \left| B \right| \neq 0 \right)$ to prevent metrics gaining an increase in this score by introducing new artifacts on previously clear images.